dotMorten/NmeaParser/docs/index.md

 Library for reading and parsing NMEA data message streams.
-It makes it easy to connect and listen for NMEA messages coming from various devices in Windows Universal, Windows Desktop/.NET and Windows Universal apps as well as Xamarin for iOS and Android.
+It makes it easy to connect and listen for NMEA messages coming from various devices in Windows Universal, Windows Desktop/.NET and Windows Universal apps as well as .NET iOS and .NET Android.

 ## Sponsoring